panubo/docker-cron/README.md

 Mount the crontab at `/crontab`.
 The cron jobs will be run with the underprivileged `cron` user.

-NB.
+N.B.
 The container will need to be restarted if the crontab is changed or exec `/reload.sh`.

 Configure timezone with `TZ` environment variable. eg: `-e TZ=Australia/Sydney` or use `CRON_TZ` for each crontab line.